rfilgas/github_actions_intro/SYNTAX.md

 		repository: apache/tomcat  # checkout all code from apache tomcat repo
 		ref: master # branch
 		path: ./tomcat # relative path from the branch
 ```

+## Environment Variables
+- dynamic key value pairs stored in memory
+- injected at runtime
+- case sensitive
+- prefixed by GITHUB_
+- Custom env variables - defined at workflow and step levels
+- Can be set with yaml or shell syntax
+1. Bash: $VARIABLE_NAME
+2. Powershell: $Env:VARIABLE_NAME
+3. YAML: ${{ env.VARIABLE_NAME }}